 One of those named, Bertolt Brecht, an emigrant playwright, gave evidence and then left for East Germany.
 Ten others: Herbert Biberman, Lester Cole, Albert Maltz, Adrian Scott, Samuel Ornitz,, Dalton Trumbo, Edward Dmytryk, Ring Lardner Jr., John Howard Lawson and Alvah Bessie refused to answer any questions.

-Polonsky had been a member of the Communist Party but his friends, including John Howard Lawson and John Garfield, refused to name him as a member.
+Polonsky was Jewish as well as being a member of the Communist Party but his friends, including John Howard Lawson and John Garfield, refused to name him as a member.
 However, eventually he was called to appear before the HUAC in April 1951.
 Although he was willing to talk about his own political past, he refused to name his former comrades and was blacklisted.

 In most cases the informers picked a route that seemed to them an easy solution to a difficult problem; in other words, they could handle their own friends, whom they testified against, better than they could handle the U.S. government harassing them.
 Schulberg just has to explain one thing: Why did he become an informer when they forced him to?
 And why didn't he become an informer before they forced him to?
 The reason was that before, he thought it wasn't a good thing to do.
 The Nazis pointed a gun up against his head and said, "Look, give us some names," and he says, "Yeah, I hate those guys anyway."

 I wish they had acted better, but they're not all Adolf Hitler's.
 That's all.
 I myself don't want to have anything to do with them.
 After all, I was on the ship and they got off and let us go down.
 In fact, the only way they could get off was by putting us down.
 That's the peculiar feeling: it wasn't only that they took the lifeboats from the Titanic, you know; they pulled the plugs.